 Figure 1.
 The relationship between an object, components, and replicas

-vSAN 6.6 has a number of improvements designed to offer more intelligent rebuilds, optimizing the return to normal operations and compliance quickly, and automatically.
+Beginning with vSAN 6.6 and continuing through the very latest edition of vSAN, VMware has introduced several improvements designed to offer more intelligent rebuilds, optimizing the return to normal operations and compliance quickly, and automatically.

 Purpose of Intelligent Rebuilds

 The purpose of any type of component resync or rebuild is to restore or ensure the level of resiliency defined for a given VMDK, VM, or collection of VMs.
-A number of improvements are included in vSAN 6.6 that assist in the rebuild process and placement of components.
+Several technologies exist in vSAN that assist in the rebuild process and placement of components.
 The goals of the improvements were to provide the following: